 The class average for this course is typically a B-/C+, and the final grades will be assigned with an appropriate adjustment or "curve" if necessary.
+It is expected that there will be at least 20% A grades.
 The grade scale adjustment is not made until after the final exam scores and all other scores are available, and cannot be predicted before then.
 In the past, the "curve", if any, has been very small, especially for the A & B grades.